deniseyu/deniseyu.github.io/_posts/2016-03-24-being-that-girl.md

 I brought this up during the Q&A that followed the film, and it turned out that a lot of women in the audience felt the same way at least once.
-There have been multiple times when I've been in a situation where one or more men made a comment or joke that I didn't "get" the humor of, or would ask me questions that made me an unwilling representative of all women -- things that I knew I was either excluded or singled out for on the basis of being female.
+There have been multiple times when I've been in a situation where one or more men made a comment or joke that I didn't "get", or would ask me questions that made me an unwilling representative of all women -- things that I knew I was either excluded or singled out for on the basis of being female.
 In almost all circumstances, I felt slightly irked but never annoyed enough to raise a